Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

 When planning a party, nothing sounds more appetizing than a bowl full of salsa and chips, and this cowboy caviar is just that, but with a twist!
-Way better than traditional salsa, this dip boasts twelve different types of beans and colorful vegetables tossed with a simple vinaigrette, which all melds together to create a delicious combination of flavors.
+Way better than traditional salsa, this dip boasts twelve different types of beans and colorful vegetables tossed with a simple vinaigrette.

-close up overhead shot of a bowl of Cowboy Caviar with a tortilla chip on top of a plate of tortilla chips
+a bowl of Cowboy Caviar with tortilla chips

 Cowboy Caviar raw ingredients that are labeled